Jungles & Temples of Thailand

 FEEL SMALL NEXT TO THAILAND’S GENTLE GIANTS

 You’ll get multiple chances to catch glimpses of Asian Elephants.
-Get an eyeful of them bathing and playing in the salt licks or get up close and personal at the Chiang Mai Elephant Care Camp.
+Get an eyeful of them bathing and playing in the salt licks or get up close and personal at the Chang Chill Elephant Sanctuary .

 EMBRACE YOUR INNER CALM AT SACRED SITES

-See where the locals pray when you visit some of Northern Thailand’s most revered spiritual sites, like Wat Tham Sila Thong Temple in Khao Yai or Wat Chedi Luang in Chiang Mai Province.
+See where the locals pray when you visit some of Northern Thailand’s most revered spiritual sites, like Wat Tham Sila Thong Temple in Khao Yai or Wat Phra That Doi Suthep in Chiang Mai Province.

 FROM THE VALLEYS TO THE MOUNTAIN PEAKS